FragSoc/esports-bot/README.md

 3. Register a new application using any name and the OAuth Redirect URL of `http://localhost`.
 4. Once created, click `manage`.
 Copy the string that is in `Client ID` and then click the `New Secret` button to generate a new `Client Secret` and then copy the string it generates.

-In your `secrets.env` file the `TWITCH_SUB_SECRET` should be a string that is 10-100 characters long and should not be shared anywhere.
+In your `.env` file the `TWITCH_SUB_SECRET` should be a string that is 10-100 characters long and should not be shared anywhere.
 This is used to authenticate if a message has come from Twitch or if it has been altered along the way.

 The `TWITCH_CALLBACK` is the URL to your HTTPS server.
 For testing you can use `ngrok`:
 - Run `ngrok http 443` and copy the `https` URL **not** the `htttp` URL and use that as your `TWITCH_CALLBACK` variable.